 In a few select states, solicitation (when someone pays a sex worker) may be reason for someone to register with the sex offense registry.
 This applies even if the encounter is consensual.

 This is a huge umbrella term, and it might surprise you how much ground it covers.
 On one hand, indecent exposure can have a sexually violent motivation: flashing.
 The intention is to alarm or disturb a victim, as well as some kind of sexual gratification for the perpetrator.

 But on the other hand, indecent exposure also often includes non-sexual exposure, like streaking and public urination.
 So the actual crime, while certainly ill-advised, might be much less severe than it sounds.

 Some Types of Sexting

-It’s considered exploitation of a minor for someone to possess sexual images of a minor.
+Possessing sexual images of a minor is considered exploitation of that minor.
 But while minors may legally have sexual contact with each other under some circumstances, it’s entirely illegal for a minor to take or send nude pictures.
 This can lead to sex offense convictions for both the minor who took the picture and the minor who received it.